BanSangSu/franka_zed_gazebo/README.md

 - **Network Configuration:** Ensure the host PC can reach the robot IP address over Ethernet.
 - **GPU Optimization:** The Docker containers are configured for NVIDIA GPU support.
 Make sure the NVIDIA Container Runtime is installed.
 - **Virtual Environment:** The workspace uses a Python virtual environment at `/opt/ros_ws/.venv` inside the container.
+- **⚠️ VLA (Vision Language Action) model Code:** Experimental VLA integration code has been added to this repository but is **not functional**.
+This is for experimental purposes only and should not be relied upon for production workflows.